ARM-Development/arm-summer-school-2024/preliminary/checklist/git.md

 more customizable permissions and can be revoked without affecting your main GitHub user account password.

 Take a moment to work through the instructions on the [GitHub personal access tokens](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) page.
-For this hackweek, you need to check the **repo**, **admin:org**, and **workflow** scope.
-Make sure you select the "creating-a-fine-grained-personal-access-token" option.
+Make sure you select the "classic" option. **Do not use the fine-grained personal access token option.

 Screenshot from github.com setting up the token:
 ![github-token](../../images/github-token.png)